erick-otenyo/geomanager/README.md

-# GeoMapViewer Manager
+# GeoManager

-Wagtail based Geospatial data Manager and backend CMS for [geomapviewer-ui](https://github.com/wmo-raf/geomapviewer-ui)
+Wagtail based Geospatial Data Manager and backend CMS for [geomapviewer](https://github.com/wmo-raf/geomapviewer)

 # Background

-National Meteorological and Hydrological Services (NMHSs) usually use, produce and disseminate data and information that is Geo-referenced.
-This can range from forecast model outputs, earth observation data, stations observation datasets, periodic bulletins and advisories and so on.
-Usually these are shared on their websites and social medias in static formats, mostly PNGs.
+National Meteorological and Hydrological Services (NMHSs) and other national/regional institutions working in weather/climate sectors usually use, produce or disseminate data and information that is Geo-referenced.
+This can range from forecast model outputs, earth observation data, stations observation, periodic bulletins and advisories and so on.
+Usually these are shared on their websites and social media pages in static formats, mostly PNGs.

 This project is an initiative by the [WMO RAF](https://github.com/wmo-raf), as part of the Digital Transformation Package for the NMHSs in Africa, to provide an interactive system for managing and publishing Geo-referenced (GIS) datasets.
 As the NMHSs produce and share their products in static formats, they can also use packages like this, to make their data interactive.

+The package is developed primarily for the NMHSs at national levels, but can be adapted in other institutions or places that need to visualize their geospatial data.

 # Features

 All the raster and vector datasets uploaded must have time associated with each file.

 For netCDF files with time dimension, time is automatically extracted from the file.
 For Geotiff, each uploaded file is manually assigned time.

 Data management and visualization